LucaPrevi0o/JVC/USER-GUIDE.md

 * It is possible to operate using `bit` and `std_logic` signal types, with inclusion for ` bit_vector ` and ` std_logic_vector ` type declaration for vector signals.
 Inclusion for libraries is not required, and most importantly not permitted too.

 * Every step of the simulation will dump information either about the list of declared signals, or the value of every signal.
+Every assignment line is coupled with a set time delay, which is described as a floating point value and a time unit of either `ps`, `ns`, `us`, `ms` or `s`.
+The simulation process will automatically detect difference between multiples of different time units, and for this reason it is possible to use different time units in different assignment lines.